About Us

 Executive Secretary and Researcher

 Samuel is a veterinarian who works in wildlife conservation.
-In the Pantanal, he promotes coexistence between predators and local communities.
-With experience in the Amazon, he advocates for biodiversity protection while respecting local cultures.
-That is why he is IMPACTO.
+In the Pantanal, he works towards the coexistence between predators and local communities.
+With experience in the Amazon, he advocates for the protection of biodiversity while respecting cultures.

 Breno Dorileo